facebook/create-react-app/docusaurus/docs/running-tests.md

 configure({ adapter: new Adapter() });
 ```

+> Note: When using TypeScript with Babel, all your files need to have at least one export, otherwise you will get the error `Cannot compile namespaces when the '--isolatedModules' flag is provided.`.
+To fix this, you can add `export default undefined` to `src/setupTests.ts`.

 > Note: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it.
 [Read here](#initializing-test-environment) to learn how to add this after ejecting.

 Now you can write a smoke test with it: